Insular monasticism: History

 The Roman, and therefore Saxon conception of ecclesiastical government was territorial and diocesan.
 The Celtic conception was tribal and monastic.

 In the British Isles in the 5th century, the earliest monastic communities in Ireland, Wales and Strathclyde followed a different, distinctly Celtic model.
 It seems clear that the first Celtic monasteries were merely settlements where the Christians lived together – priests and laity, men, women, and children alike – as a kind of religious clan.
 At a later period actual monasteries both of monks and nuns were formed, and later still the eremitical life came into vogue.

 The early Celtic monasteries were like small villages, where the people were taught everything from farming to religion, with the idea in mind that eventually a group would split off, move a few miles away and establish another monastery.
 In this way, the Celtic way of life, and the Celtic Church propagated its way across Ireland and eventually to Western Britain and Scotland.
 Irish monks spread Christianity into Cornwall, Wales, and Scotland.
 St. Ninian established a monastery at Whithorn in Scotland about 400 AD, and he was followed by St. Columba (Iona), and St. Aidan, who founded a monastery at Lindisfarne in Northumbria.
 Columban wandering monks became missionaries.
 Founding saints were almost invariably lesser members of local dynasties, and their successors were often chosen from among their kin.
 Ultan, abbot-bishop of Arbraccan, was a disciple and kinsman of Declán of Ardmore, who made him bishop of Ardbraccan.

 The Insular observance, at first so distinctive, gradually lost its special character and fell into line with that of other countries; but, by that time, Celtic monasticism had passed its zenith and its influence had declined.

 Scotland

+The Camus Cross, a cruciform Pictish stone associated with the Hiberno-Scottish mission (see below).

 "The impact of monasticism on Scotland was profound and long lasting."

 Whithorn, an early trading center, precedes the island of Iona by 150 years as a birthplace of Scottish Christianity.
 The oldest Christian monument in Scotland is "The Latinus Stone", a cemetery stone dated to the mid 5th century.
 Bede recounts a traditional belief that in 397, Ninian established the first Christian mission north of Hadrian's Wall here.